-Consult the new conditions for visiting the museum HERE.
+Consult the current safety measures for your museum visit HERE.

 The entire staff of the Comic Strip Museum is looking forward to seeing you again.

 An accomplished attraction located in the heart of Brussels, the Comics Art Museum has been honouring the creators and heroes of the 9th Art for 30 years.

 The regularly renewed permanent exhibitions and a diversified programme of temporary exhibitions enable visitors to discover the countless aspects of comics art.
 The Smurfs lead the way towards further adventures, an encounter with a world where creativity has no limits.